lee-benjamin/Ben_Leethium/README.md

 Should you want to change the logging level refer to the following example and replace the level with whatever you desire.

-`java -Ddw.logging.level=DEBUG -jar target/your-jar server benleethium.yml`
+`java -Ddw.logging.level=DEBUG target/Ben_Leethium-1.0-SNAPSHOT.jar server benleethium.yml`

 It defaults to INFO.